-But instead of just applauding India's batting stalwart and getting lost in the frenzy of our 11-0 aggregate in World Cup encounters against the neighbours, the former advertising professional went on to dissect the cricketer.
 While there's no questioning the fact that his talent and dedication plays a huge part in Kohli's success, being born and brought up in Delhi has also played a big part into moulding Kohli into the cricketer/person he is.

 Here's what Vikramjit wrote:

 Virat Kohli and the two sides of Delhi

 It shouldn’t, but it does.
 And it happens every time Virat Kohli does something impressive.
 I begin tracing him and his personality back to the city he grew up in.
 A bit like Sri Sri Ravishankar claiming credit for India’s win, I tend to credit Delhi for Kohli.

 This stupid tendency for finding connections and patterns was given a final nudge when I read this tweet by @karachikhatmal: “Kohli gifting the bat and Kohli’s “it’s our fucking hometown” bit capture the impressive emotional range of the player.”